vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 *Example 2*

 The usefulness of macro syntax is even more apparent with longer, more complex queries.
-Storm is designed to allow users to chain operators together to lift a set of nodes and perform a series of additional filter and pivot operations that follow a line of analysis across the data.
+Storm allows users to chain operators together to lift a set of nodes and perform a series of additional filter and pivot operations that follow a line of analysis across the data.

-In the knowledge domain of cyber threat data, a common analytical workflow to research potentially malicious infrastructure takes a set of “known bad” domains (for example, those associated with a known threat cluster), identifies the IP addresses those domains have resolved to, excludes some potentially irrelevant IPs, and then identifies other domains that have resolved to those IPs.
-Domains that resolved to the same IP address(es) as the “known bad” domains during the same time period may also be associated with the same threat.
+In the knowledge domain of cyber threat data, there is a common analytical workflow used to research potentially malicious infrastructure.
+This line of analysis takes a set of “known bad” domains (for example, those associated with a known threat cluster), identifies the IP addresses those domains have resolved to, excludes some potentially irrelevant IPs, and then identifies other domains that have resolved to those IPs.
+Domains that resolved to the same IP address(es) as the “known bad” domains during the same time period may be associated with the same threat.

 The full query for this line of analytical reasoning using operator syntax would be::

-  cli> **ask lift(inet:fqdn,by=tag,tc.t12) pivot(inet:dns:a:fqdn,inet:fqdn)
+  cli> ask lift(inet:fqdn,by=tag,tc.t12) pivot(inet:dns:a:fqdn,inet:fqdn)
     pivot(inet:ipv4,inet:dns:a:ipv4) -#anon.tor -#anon.vpn
     pivot(inet:dns:a:ipv4,inet:ipv4) pivot(inet:fqdn,inet:dns:a:fqdn)